satya164/satya164.github.io/src/posts/006-macos-like-shortcuts-in-hyprland/page.md

 ## Keybindings

-It's already quite straightforward to set up [custom keybindings](https://wiki.hypr.land/Configuring/Binds) in Hyprland to do specific actions, like opening an app launcher, quitting an app etc.
+It's already quite straightforward to set up [custom keybindings](https://wiki.hypr.land/Configuring/Binds) in Hyprland to do specific actions, like opening an app launcher, quitting an app etc. It can be done using the `bind` directive in the config file at `$XDG_CONFIG_HOME/hypr/hyprland.conf` (usually `~/.config/hypr/hyprland.conf`).

 For the `$mainMod` key, I use <kbd>Alt</kbd>, since it's in the same location as the <kbd>⌘</kbd> key on a MacBook: